-Students are required to write an assignment of at least 3 pages, double-spaced, reflecting on a recent event or events and linking these to the course materials.
-The paper should be of an economic nature, and should relate the lecture material to recent events in a meaningful way.
-The media article commentary should be submitted through the online plagiarism software at www.turnitin.com.
+Students are required to do a written project using media of at least 10 pages, double-spaced, on the financial and monetary system of another country other than the one they were brought up in or are familiar with.
+The project should be of an economic nature, and should relate the lecture material to recent events in the media of that country and international economic and financial media in a meaningful way.
+The International Money and Banking Media Project should be submitted during the final exam period through the online plagiarism software at www.turnitin.com.
 Registration is free for TAMUCC students.
-They should be double spaced and include diagrams wherever relevant.
+The written portion should be double spaced and include diagrams and weblinks to articles wherever relevant.
+A further handout on this will be provided later in the semester.